Source code for topostats.grainstats

 [docs] @staticmethod def _calculate_radius(displacements: list[list]) -> npt.NDarray: """ Calculate the radius of each point from the centroid.
 Parameters ---------- displacements : List[list] A list of displacements.
 Returns ------- npt.NDarray Array of radii of each point from the centroid. """ return np.array([np.sqrt(radius[0] ** 2 + radius[1] ** 2) for radius in displacements])

 [docs] def convex_hull(self, edges: list, base_output_dir: Path, debug: bool = False) -> tuple[list, list, list]: """ Calculate a grain's convex hull.
 Based off of the Graham Scan algorithm and should ideally scale in time with O(nlog(n)).
 Parameters ---------- edges : list A python list containing the coordinates of the edges of the grain. base_output_dir : Path Directory to save output to. debug : bool Default false.
 If true, debug information will be displayed to the terminal and plots for the convex hulls and edges will be saved.
 Returns ------- tuple[list, list, list] A hull (list) of the coordinates of each point on the hull.
 Hull indices providing a way to find the points from the hill inside the edge list that was passed.
-Simplices (list) of tuples each representing a simplex of the convex hull, these are sorted in a counter-clockwise order. """ hull, hull_indices, simplexes = self.graham_scan(edges) # Debug information if debug: base_output_dir.mkdir(parents=True, exist_ok=True) self.plot(edges, hull, base_output_dir / "_points_hull.png") LOGGER.info(f"points: {edges}") LOGGER.info(f"hull: {hull}") LOGGER.info(f"hull indexes: {hull_indices}") LOGGER.info(f"simplexes: {simplexes}") return hull, hull_indices, simplexes
+Simplices (list) of tuples each representing a simplex of the convex hull, these are sorted in a counter-clockwise order. """ hull, hull_indices, simplexes = self.graham_scan(edges) # Debug information if debug: base_output_dir.mkdir(parents=True, exist_ok=True) self.plot(edges, hull, base_output_dir / "_points_hull.png") LOGGER.debug(f"points: {edges}") LOGGER.debug(f"hull: {hull}") LOGGER.debug(f"hull indexes: {hull_indices}") LOGGER.debug(f"simplexes: {simplexes}") return hull, hull_indices, simplexes

 [docs] def calculate_squared_distance(self, point_2: tuple, point_1: tuple = None) -> float: """ Calculate the squared distance between two points.
 Used for distance sorting purposes and therefore does not perform a square root in the interests of efficiency.
 Parameters ---------- point_2 : tuple The point to find the squared distance to. point_1 : tuple Optional - defaults to the starting point defined in the graham_scan() function.
 The point to find the squared distance from.
 Returns ------- float The squared distance between the two points. """ # Get the distance squared between two points.
 If the second point is not provided, use the starting point. point_1 = self.start_point if point_1 is None else point_1 delta_x = point_2[0] - point_1[0] delta_y = point_2[1] - point_1[1] # Don't need the sqrt since just sorting for dist return float(delta_x**2 + delta_y**2)